 A research team led by Brent Craven of Pennsylvania State University in University Park in 2008 has shown that dogs can sort smells into categories before the information gets to their brains.
 The brain then identifies the smell.

-The mucus inside the nose is wet, and having a wet outer nose may also pick up receptors.
+The mucous inside the nose is wet, and the wet outer nose, may also pick up receptors.
 This may be why dogs are great sniffers and excellent at detecting smells, odours, and scents.

 Other mammals may also use their wet noses to pick up the scent of food, temperature, humidity, and other animals.